UpperCod/statenano/README.md

 ### Example of Todo

-This example shows how you can implement an All in a simple way by extending State
+This example shows how you can implement an All in a simple way by extending State, You can see a more complete example in [codesandbox.io](https://codesandbox.io/s/4xjvlqx870)

 ```javascript